ben-tkt/ben-tkt.github.io/README.md

 - Tactfully resolved administrative hurdles on a daily basis.

 ## Projects
+**Anomaly Detection in Maritime Engines (_Aug 2024 - Present_)**
+- Conducted Exploratory Data Analysis (EDA) on complex engine datasets to identify patterns and inform anomaly detection strategies.
+- Developing advanced anomaly detection models using techniques such as hierarchical clustering, label propagation, and LSTM-based autoencoders.
+- Pioneering innovative methodologies to improve predictive maintenance and operational efficiency.

 **EDA with SQL and Tableau for an Emergency Response Department (_May 2024_)**
 - Utilized SQL to explore data and provided critical business insights for management team.
 - Built interactive and beautiful [vizualizations](https://public.tableau.com/app/profile/ben.tan2827/viz/EDAinEmergencyDepartment/EDAinED) using Tableau Public on EDA findings.